^

 , medical expert

-Isolate the primary and secondary antiphospholipid syndrome.
-The development of secondary antiphospholipid syndrome is associated with autoimmune, oncological, infectious diseases, as well as with the impact of certain drugs and toxic substances.
+There are primary and secondary antiphospholipid syndrome.
+The development of secondary antiphospholipid syndrome is associated with autoimmune, oncological, infectious diseases, as well as with the effects of certain drugs and toxic substances.

-The primary antiphospholipid syndrome can be said in the absence of the diseases and conditions listed above.
+Primary antiphospholipid syndrome can be considered in the absence of the diseases and conditions listed above.

-A number of authors distinguish the so-called catastrophic antiphospholipid syndrome characterized by sudden and rapidly developing multiple organ failure, most often in response to provoking factors (infectious diseases or surgical interventions).
-For a catastrophic antiphospholipid syndrome are characterized by: acute respiratory distress syndrome, impaired cerebral and coronary circulation; stupor, disorientation; possible development of acute renal and adrenal insufficiency, thrombosis of major vascular pathways.
-Without timely treatment, the mortality rate reaches 60%.
+A number of authors distinguish the so-called catastrophic antiphospholipid syndrome, characterized by sudden and rapidly developing multiple organ failure, most often in response to provoking factors (infectious diseases or surgical interventions).
+Catastrophic antiphospholipid syndrome is characterized by: acute respiratory distress syndrome, cerebrovascular and coronary circulatory disorders; stupor, disorientation; possible development of acute renal and adrenal insufficiency, thrombosis of large vascular trunks.
+Without timely treatment, mortality reaches 60%.

 • Primary antiphospholipid syndrome.